-- Your Version 7.0 configuration must use different JCL procedures from those used by your Version 5.1.x or Version 6.x configuration.
-The migration process creates new Version 7.0 JCL procedures using the procedure names specified here. - If you use the same names as you used in your Version 5.1.x or Version 6.x configuration, the migration process overlays the existing procedures.
-If you are using the same names, make sure that you back up the existing Version 5.1.x or Version 6.x procedures before running the migration jobs in case you need to roll back later.
+- Your Version 8.0 configuration must use different JCL procedures from those used by your Version 6.x configuration.
+The migration process creates new Version 8.0 JCL procedures using the procedure names specified here. - If you use the same names as you used in your Version 6.x configuration, the migration process overlays the existing procedures.
+If you are using the same names, make sure that you back up the existing Version 6.x procedures before running the migration jobs in case you need to roll back later. - Your Version 8.0 configuration must use different JCL procedures from those used by your Version 6.x configuration.
+The migration process creates new Version 8.0 JCL procedures using the procedure names specified here. - If you use the same names as you used in your Version 6.x configuration, the migration process overlays the existing procedures.
+If you are using the same names, make sure that you back up the existing Version 6.x procedures before running the migration jobs in case you need to roll back later.